tido64/ngene/readme.txt

 Dependencies
 ============

-The code has been compiled and tested on Windows and Unix-based operating systems.
-However, there shouldn't be any problem to use this on other platforms as the code is supposed to be platform independent.
+The code has been compiled and tested on Windows and some Unix-based operating systems.
+However, there shouldn't be any problem to use Ngene on other platforms as the code is meant to be platform independent.

 Boost C++ Libraries (>= 1.34.1)
 -------------------------------